Skip to main content

 Overview of Collections

 It is important to note that the CCCA does not create the archive collections held.
 Each archive collection or 'fonds' held here is a unique set of records generated by an organisation or person in the course of their activities, selected for preservation and deposited in the CCCA.
 A collection may consist of just 1 item, or up to thousands of items.
-Several hundred thousand items are preserved here, residing in almost 1,500 archival collections.
+Approximately 300,000 items are preserved here, residing in almost 1,500 archival collections.
 An item can be as small as, for example, a single letter or photograph, or it can be as large as a thick administrative file or a bound volume containing hundreds of pages, or a large photographic album.

 Most of our collections date within the period 1600 - 1995.
 The 1800s and 1900s are particularly well documented however there are also some significant collections from the 1600s and 1700s.